 What impact is EdExploreSRQ making?

-- Accessibility and ease
+- Accessibility and ease when working together

 - Adding to students’ understanding of standards/benchmarks

 - EdExploreSRQ helpful in connecting students with community resources

 - EdExploreSRQ seen as a reliable source of information

 - More likely to incorporate EdExploreSRQ into planning lessons